Connect your VTWC dots

 Go to our membership renewal page and take care of the registration and payment.

-When VTWC was born in 60 years ago, some of us were much younger, and some of us had not been born.
+When VTWC was born 60 years ago, some of us were much younger, and some of us had not been born.
 Thanks to the vision of the charter members, six decades of women have enjoyed the fellowship.
 Thanks to those charter members, six decades of women student have benefited from VTWC scholarships.
 Thanks to those charter members, we bask in the shade of trees we did not plant.

 Now we are the stewards of this important club which is much more than just a club.
 Young ladies like Lauren, who is ten, will benefit from our dedication, our stewardship of our resources, our vision for the next 60 years.
 This task probably seemed daunting at certain periods during those 60 years, and we may face daunting times, too.